All about our Politics A-Level course:

 How is this course assessed?

-Politics A Level is now a linear qualification.
+Politics A Level is a linear qualification.
 This means that the student will undertake three exams at the end of two years study on all of the material studied.
-There is an exam of 2.5 hours for each of the units; there is no coursework.

 What about careers?

 Politics is an academically rich subject matter providing a wealth of entry points for a range of University courses including: International relations, PPE (Philosophy, Politics and Economics), Economics, Public Administration, History and Sociology.
 Politics is especially helpful in preparing students for careers in law, journalism, the civil service, teaching, management and business as it involves skills in organisation, evaluation, analysis, problem-solving and research.

 Which other courses does this combine well with?